 How Satisfied Are Microblading Clients?

 Client satisfaction for microblading performed by experienced artists exceeds 90%, according to data published in the Journal of Cosmetic Dermatology.
-My studio maintains a 5.0 Google rating from 453+ verified reviews, and approximately 70% of my clients return for refreshers or refer someone they know.
+My studio maintains a 5.0 Google rating from hundreds of verified reviews, and a good share of the people in my chair came because they liked a friend’s brows.

 Satisfaction data is important because it separates the reality from the horror stories people find online.